Alice Elizabeth Doherty: Biography

-Doherty was born in Minneapolis, Minnesota, with approximately two-inch long blonde hair all over her body.
-None of her relatives are known to have had a similar condition.
-She had blue eyes.
-Doherty suffered from hypertrichosis lanuginosa.
-Although this is very rare, other individuals were known for their similar appearances: Fedor Jeftichew ("Jo-Jo the Dog-faced Man"), Stephan Bibrowski ("Lionel the Lion-faced Man"), Jesús "Chuy" Aceves ("Wolfman"), and Annie Jones ("the bearded woman").
+Doherty was born in Minneapolis, Minnesota with a condition known as hypertrichosis lanuginosa.
+Although this condition is very rare, other individuals were known for their similar appearances: Fedor Jeftichew ("Jo-Jo the Dog-faced Man"), Stephan Bibrowski ("Lionel the Lion-faced Man"), Jesús "Chuy" Aceves ("Wolfman"), and Annie Jones ("the bearded woman").
 Hypertrichosis has many different variations, including differences in causation.

 She was exhibited by her parents as a sideshow attraction from as early as the age of two.
-Later she was presented commercially by her mother and Professor Weller’s One-Man Band throughout the Midwestern United States.
+Later she was presented commercially by her mother and Professor Weller's One-Man Band throughout the Midwestern United States.
 She was consistently shown as a standalone exhibit in store front exhibitions.
 By the time she was five years old, her hair grew to about 5 in, eventually increasing to about 9 in by the time she was a teenager.
 Doherty was never interested in entertainment, but continued to perform to support her family, anxiously awaiting retirement.

-She retired from the entertainment business in 1915 and died of bronchial pneumonia in Dallas, Texas on June 13, 1933, aged 46.
+She retired from the entertainment business in 1915 and died of bronchial pneumonia in Dallas, Texas, on June 13, 1933, aged 46.